jaysoo/react-native-menu/README.md

 - `disabled` -- If true, then this option is not selectable
 - `style` -- Overrides default style properties (user-defined style will take priority)

+### Changelog

+#### 0.18.6

+- Dropdown menu now animates in (using scale animation) instead of just appearing.
+- Fixed opacity issue with backdrop for iOS